layer5io/istio-service-mesh-workshop/lab-7/README.md

       weight: 50
 ```

-Now, if we reload the `/productpage` in your browser several times, you should now see red colored star ratings approximately 50% of the time.
+Now, if we reload the `/productpage` in your browser several times, you should now see red-colored star ratings approximately 50% of the time.

+### 7.3.3 Shift 100% to v3
 When version v3 of the reviews microservice is considered stable, we can route 100% of the traffic to reviews:v3:

 ```sh